Alvarez traumatized by USMNT and Mexico allegiance fight, says father | Goal.com

 Alvarez will be part of Mexico's friendly roster this month, but the midfielder has also spent time in USMNT camp and remains undecided on his future.

-The 18-year-old is considered one of North America's brightest prospects, and his allegiance would represent a boon to whichever nation he picks.
+The 18-year-old is considered one of North America's brightest prospects, and whichever nation he picks would receive a significant long-term boost from his services.

 What has been said?